 While at Quantico, Douglas felt there was something vital missing from his classes.
 He decided that the way to remedy this would be for him to experience face-to-face encounters with violent offenders themselves.

 In an interview with Vulture in May 2019, Douglas explained how Holden Ford — the character based on him in Mindhunter — first began profiling criminals simply to increase his credibility in the classroom.

 Douglas met Robert Ressler (portrayed as Bill Tench in Mindhunter), another FBI agent who had worked with the BSU since it was established in 1972.
 Ressler is credited with coining the term “serial killer” in the first place.

-And like Douglas, he turned out to be a firm believer in the use of criminal profiling as a tool for apprehending violent offenders.
+And like Douglas, he turned out to be a firm believer in the Netflix/Getty Images

-It was around this time that Douglas started the FBI’s Criminal Profiling Program.
-Both Douglas and Ressler were convinced of the potential of profiling to flourish, and began traveling across the country interviewing those incarcerated for unspeakable crimes.
+It was around this time that JOhn Douglas started the FBI’s Criminal Profiling Program.
+Both Douglas and Ressler were convinced of the potential of profiling to flourish and began traveling across the country interviewing those incarcerated for unspeakable crimes.

 With the guidance of Dr. Ann Burgess (portrayed as Dr. Wendy Carr in Mindhunter), a protocol for the interviews was established.
 This protocol basically outlined the top questions to ask the killer in order to gain insight into his mindset.

 The questions focused on the motive and preparation for the murders, along with details of the crimes and how the criminals disposed of evidence.
 By 1979, Douglas and Ressler had interviewed 36 convicted murderers, including Edmund Kemper, John Wayne Gacy, and Charles Manson.

 Douglas later admitted that all this work took a toll on him.